iStrive | Corporations and Community

 “Being a parent of someone with unique needs, I can tell you the best source of information is other parents, ” a mother told us.
 “I want to be surrounded by people who are realistic, but hopeful. ”

 Our other essential partners in this exciting growth project are you, and all the community of corporations who will benefit in many ways, tangible and intangible, from an inclusive approach such as iStrive’s adding a new class of reliable, creative, productive workers to you workforce.
 And we will be with you.
 Our commitment includes working with you and your employees to help introduce and build awareness of this new advance, and to provide back up to insure all goes smoothly.

 Can we count on you to be a corporate donor for this special program?
 As one, you will, of course, get great visibility at the event, both live and in our publication, as well as in the news media.
 Leadership donors will receive special presence on our website, too.

 Several corporate leaders, such as yourself, have told us of their ability to sponsor iStrive independent of the event, or foundation grants.
 Simple seed money to support this much-needed program is available to them.
 We consider these Leadership Gifts from community trailblazers and philanthropists.
 They can range from a few thousand dollars to truly substantial gifts supporting the ongoing sustainability of the program.
 To monetize the idea, consider that it takes a minimum of $5,000/year to support one young adult at iStrive.
 How many would you be willing to sponsor?
 Please consider how much value your donation brings to our emerging young adults and their families, and to you in the community as sponsors of this important cause.

 With great appreciation for what we know will be a powerful community collaboration.
-Click here for more information about becoming an iStrive sponsor.
+Contact us at (973) 629.1001 or [email protected] for more information about becoming an iStrive sponsor.